martinjaros/thesis/sources/2-application.md

 where `fd` is the file descriptor, `REQNUM` is the request number defined in the driver header and `data` is the structure passed to the kernel.
 This request will be synchronously processed by the kernel and the result stored in the `data` structure.
-Let's assume this devices has been configured to stream an integer value every second to the application.
+Assume this devices has been configured to stream an integer value every second to the application.
 To synchronize with this timing application may use

 `struct pollfd fds = {fd, POLLIN};`{.c} \